How to save tax for salary above ₹15 lakh

 These accounts can be opened at designated branches of public sector banks like SBI, PNB, or Bank of Baroda.

-However, if the CGAS funds are not fully utilized within the allowed period, the unused amount becomes taxable in the year the time limit expires.
+However, if the CGAS funds are not fully utilised within the allowed period, the unused amount becomes taxable in the year the time limit expires.
 So, while CGAS offers a practical solution for timing issues, proper planning is still essential to retain the full benefit of the exemption.

 To claim an exemption under Section 54F, you need to file either ITR-2 or ITR-3, depending on the nature of your income.
 Within the ‘Capital Gains’ schedule of the form, disclose the sale of your capital asset and calculate the gain.
 Then, under the relevant ‘Exemptions’ section, report the investment made in the new residential house under Section 54F along with basic property details.